-When a transaction with ISP Related Parties is also subject to disclosure obligations pursuant to art.
-17 of EU Regulation 596/2014 (so-called MAR), the press release to be disclosed to the public shall contain the following information, in addition to the information to be published pursuant to the aforementioned regulations:
+When a transaction with ISP Related Parties is subject to disclosure obligations pursuant to art.
+17 of EU Regulation 596/2014 (so-called MAR), the relevant press release shall contain at least the following information, in addition to the information to be published pursuant to the aforementioned regulations:

-- a) indication that the counterparty to the transaction is an ISP Related Party and a description of the nature of the relationship; - b) the company name or name of the counterparty to the transaction; - c) whether the transaction exceeds the significance thresholds identified pursuant to Attachment 4 to these Procedures, and indication of any subsequent publication of an information document: - d) the procedure which was or will be followed for approval of the transaction and, specifically, whether the company applied a case of exemption; - e) any approval of the transaction despite a negative opinion from the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group.
+- a) the description of the transaction; - b) indication that the counterparty to the transaction is an ISP Related Party and a description of the nature of the relationship; - c) the company name or name of the counterparty to the transaction; - d) whether the transaction exceeds the significance thresholds identified pursuant to Attachment 3 to these Procedures, and indication of any subsequent publication of an information document: - e) the procedure which was or will be followed for approval of the transaction and, specifically, whether the company applied a case of exemption; - f) any approval of the transaction despite a negative opinion from the Committee for Transactions with Related Parties.

-For price sensitive transactions which are not subject to disclosure, either because the transaction does not exceed the significance thresholds identified in Attachment 4 or because the cases of exemption envisaged by section 5 apply, a set of information significant for the purposes of compliance with regulations on inside information must also be provided, as specifically required by Consob ().
+For price sensitive transactions which are not subject to disclosure, either because the transaction does not exceed the significance thresholds identified in Attachment 3 or because the cases of exemption envisaged by section 5 apply, a set of information significant for the purposes of compliance with regulations on inside information must also be provided, as specifically required by Consob (23).